• Skip to primary navigation

 The truth about missing your spouse is that sometimes you get used to doing so and other times you miss them so much you feel like your heart is going to burst.
 And you can have both of these feelings in the same week.

-You can get to a point where him being gone is your norm.
+You can get to a point where them being gone is your norm.
 You have your routine.
 You feel as though you can make it through the deployment.
 Then one day you wake up and realize you haven’t kissed them in six months and you will have to wait for a few more.

 You walk by a couple and feel pains of jealousy even though you have never met them before.